harleysmodernlife/VERN/TASKS_AND_TODO.md

 - **Local Commits:**
   - Commit after each working feature, test, or doc update.
-  - Use clear, descriptive commit messages (e.g., "feat: add LLM-powered Orchestrator agent").
+  - Use clear, descriptive commit messages (e.g., "feat: multi-agent orchestration and CLI integration").
   - Do NOT push to remote until milestone is reached and all tests pass.

 - **Push to Remote:**
-  - Only push after a sprint milestone (e.g., agent+tools working, all tests green).
+  - Only push after a sprint milestone (e.g., multi-agent orchestration working, all tests green).
   - Before push:
     - Run all tests (manual and automated).
     - Update docs and context summary.
     - Human review/approval if possible.
-    - Tag the commit with the sprint/milestone (e.g., "sprint-2-llm-orchestrator").
+    - Tag the commit with the sprint/milestone (e.g., "sprint-3-multi-agent-orchestration").

 - **Branching:**
   - Use feature branches for major new features or risky changes.